neighbourhoodie/openpgpjs/CONTRIBUTING.md

 To create a new bug report, go to Issues, and select the Bug Report template.

-## Non-coding contributions

-This list is designed for both new contributors who are seeking a suitable entry point, as well as for existing contributors who would like to do something different.
-These suggestions do not involve coding directly but may require familiarity with either our codebase or OpenPGP concepts.

-- Documentation: typos, document features, add diagrams and visual explanations of concepts
-- Answering questions on our [Gitter](https://gitter.im/openpgpjs/openpgpjs) or our [GitHub discussions](https://github.com/openpgpjs/openpgpjs/discussions)
-- Evangelism of the project: do demos, write blog posts, talk about the project in meetups

 ## Communication

 Feel free to reach out!
 You can do so in our [Gitter](https://gitter.im/openpgpjs/openpgpjs) or in our [GitHub discussions](https://github.com/openpgpjs/openpgpjs/discussions)